luckyframework/avram/README.md

 This project is still new.
 Guides will be posted when things are more complete.

+### Why Avram?

+The name comes from [Henriette Avram](https://en.wikipedia.org/wiki/Henriette_Avram).

+> Henriette Davidson Avram (October 7, 1919 – April 22, 2006) was a computer programmer and systems analyst who developed the MARC format (Machine Readable Cataloging), the international data standard for bibliographic and holdings information in libraries.

 ## Installation

 Add this to your application's `shard.yml`: